modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeployScripts.md

 > Note: For an introduction to Azure Resource Manager see [docs.microsoft.com](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview).

+> Note: Please follow the steps to configure [SendGrid](https://docs.modalitysoftware.com/CreateTeam/customerHosted/sendGrid.html) before using these scripts.

 This ARM Template will install resources in your Azure tenant.
 The template will deploy the following resources:

 | Service Type         | Description                                                                                            |